jmahler/jmahler.github.io/_posts/2014-02-22-interview_questions.md

 you ask?
   - A boss or a leader?
   - A boss leverages his authority to force employees to do what he wants.
-  - Employees will follow a leader even if he doesn't have authority.
+  - People will follow a leader even if they have no authority.

 1. A project in development has two alternatives: A and B.
 Alternative A has been in development for several months and is having